PROGRAMS & SERVICES

 National Adoption Month

 November is National Adoption Month.
 It is a month set aside to raise awareness about adoption of children from foster care.
 Each year there are national and state events to recognize and celebrate adoption.
-During this month, MARE coordinates National Adoption Day as well as other events.
+During this month, MARE coordinates National Adoption Day and other events.

 Wendy’s Wonderful Kids